The Ultimate Guide to Good (And Bad) Blog Introductions

 It has the hook.
 It draws you in between the title, the opening question, and the immediate first substantive paragraph.

-CMI Example 2
+Cmi Example 2

 It has a transition.
 It's slightly different from my other examples because the purpose is different; it's a teaser for a more profound piece of content, an eBook, that they're using as a lead generation tool.
 But that's the point: this post is valuable because it gives you a substantial, useful hint at a larger, better piece of content.
 It's not worthless on its own – quite the opposite – but it also promises more.